confluentinc/examples/microservices-orders/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Streams can be enriched with data from other streams or tables through joins.
-Many stream processing applications in practice are coded as streaming joins.
+A join enriches data by performing lookups in a streaming context where data is updated continuously and concurrently.
-For example, applications backing an online shop might need to access multiple updating database tables (e.g., sales prices, inventory, customer information) in order to enrich a new data record (e.g., customer transaction) with context information.
+For example, applications backing an online retail store might enrich new data records with information from multiple databases.
+In that scenario, it may be that a stream of customer transactions is enriched with sales price, inventory, customer information, etc.
-In these scenarios, you may need to perform table lookups at very large scale and with a low processing latency.
+These lookups can be performed at very large scale and with a low processing latency.

 .. figure:: images/state-stores-kafka-streams.png
     :alt: image